WeifeiJin/weifeijin.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student majoring in **Cyberspace Security** at [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/).
+I'm an undergraduate student majoring in Cyberspace Security (Experimental Class) at [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/).
 My research interests lie in **Trustworthy AI**, **Adversarial Machine Learning**, and **Speech Security**.
 I have been working under the supervision of [Prof. Jie Hao](https://scss.bupt.edu.cn/info/1063/3808.htm) in the [National Engineering Research Center of Disaster Backup and Recovery](http://www.zaibei.org.cn/).